-Facilities Management is a diverse field that asks a lot of those who work in it.
+Facility management responsibilities include a diverse field of skills that asks a lot of those who work in it.
 The professional, interpersonal, and even emotional demands that FMs face every day are significant, and they can seem to come from all directions.

-So here at the dawn of a new year, we thought we’d reflect on the strengths and skills that are most in-demand in the modern FM marketplace.
-They’re the Top Ten Attitudes & Aptitudes that’ll empower you to take on each day’s challenges like an FM champ.
+So, we thought we’d reflect on the strengths and skills that are most in-demand in the modern FM marketplace.
+They’re the Top Ten Attitudes & Aptitudes that’ll empower you to take on each day’s facilities management responsibilities like a champ.

 Most FMs aren’t economists, mathematicians, or CPAs.
 But budgeting and financial planning are nevertheless important parts of the job.
 You need to know key facility management metrics and how to calculate them.
 The more financial insight you have, the more effectively you'll be able to handle your facility management responsibilities.

 But even if you were never a “mathlete” in school, you can learn the skills you need to understand high-level business budgeting.
 Critical thinking goes a long way.
 In addition to numerical know-how, employers look for someone with an analytical approach, a commitment to getting (and improving) results, and good old-fashioned business sense.